SkylineCommunications/dataminer-docs/connector-help/connector_help/Specialty Microwave Corp 13966-507.md

 uid: Connector_help_Specialty_Microwave_Corp_13966-507
 ---

-Specialty Microwave Corp 13966-507The TLT RF Switching Panel, Part No. 13966-507 consists of a logic panel used in satellite communications earth stations.
+Specialty Microwave Corp 13966-507
+The TLT RF Switching Panel, Part No. 13966-507 consists of a logic panel used in satellite communications earth stations.
 The TLT RF Switching Panel provides localindication and commands and using a serial interface provides remote indication and commands of four RF switches.

 ## About